-Payment policy While you may prefer a policy that pays hospital bills on the spot, rather than paying first and sending in documents later, the only place in Mongolia that might accept this is the SOS Medica clinic.
+Payment policy While you may prefer a policy that pays hospital bills on the spot, rather than you paying first and sending in documents later, the only place in Mongolia that might accept this is the SOS Medica Mongolia clinic.

 Pre-existing conditions Declare any existing medical conditions to the insurance company; if your problem is pre-existing, the company will not cover you if it is not declared.